 Power BI Line Chart is useful for visualizing Trends over time.
-For example, you can use this to create a Sales trend, Temperate Trend, etc. Let me show you how to create a Line Chart with an example.
+For example, you can use a Line graph to create a Sales trend, Temperature Trend, etc. Let me show you how to create a Power BI Line Chart with an example.

-For this Power BI Line Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer to Connect to SQL Server article to understand the Power BI Data Source.
+For this Power BI Line Chart demonstration, we will use the SQL Data Source we created in our previous article.
+So, Please refer to Connect to SQL Server and the List of Charts articles to understand the Power BI Data Source.

 To create a Line Chart, first Drag and Drop the Sales Amount from the Fields section to the Canvas region.
 It automatically creates a Column Chart.

 Next, let me add the State Province Name to the Axis section.
-You can do this by dragging State Province to the Axis section or checkmark the State Province column.
+You can do this by dragging State Province to the Axis section or check marking the State Province column.

-From the below screenshot, you can see the Line Chart that shows the Sales Trend by State Province Name.
+From the screenshot below, you can see the Line Chart that shows the Sales Trend by State Province Name.

 In order to add data to the Line Chart, we have to add the required fields: